colourOfLooseMetal/yikesOrNah/README.md

 open yikesOrNahBuildRules.html in an editor

-Fill the list yikes_or_nah.bannedWords with words and phrases that will be strictly banned note the entries will be white space sensitive, which you can use to avoid banning words that would contain the banned word in them, for example if you wanted to ban the word cat but not catastrphy, you could add " cat " to the bannedWords list with a space before and after.
+Fill the list yikes_or_nah.bannedWords with words and phrases that will be strictly banned note the entries will be white space sensitive, which you can use to avoid banning words that would contain the banned word in them, for example if you wanted to ban the word cat but not catastrophe, you could add " cat " to the bannedWords list with a space before and after.

-Fill yikes_or_nah.testAllowedPhrases with phrases that might be considered toxic or insulting but are within what you want to allow, try to think of as many as you can for my application I wanted phrases with profanity/sexual content to be allowed as long as they weren't threatening or extremely explicit or contained any hate speach.
+Fill yikes_or_nah.testAllowedPhrases with phrases that might be considered toxic or insulting but are within what you want to allow, try to think of as many as you can for my application I wanted phrases with profanity/sexual content to be allowed as long as they weren't threatening or extremely explicit or contained any hate speech.

 Then fill yikes_or_nah.testDisallowedPhrases with some phrases you dont want to make it through, this is more just for testing and to see what kind of false negatives you get.

 You can view examples of these three lists in the examplefolder in the file exampleContent.txt but be warned the file contains examples the extremely explicit language this project aims to filter

-next open yikesOrNahBuildRules.html in your browser locally and it should generate a json file, place that along with yikesOrNah.js in your project direcotory on your server.
+next open yikesOrNahBuildRules.html in your browser locally and it should generate a json file, place that along with yikesOrNah.js in your project directory on your server.